 Section 172 of the Road Traffic Act is aimed at forcing individuals (whether they are the day-to-day keeper of the motor vehicle or the registered keeper on the V5 document) to provide the identity of the driver at the time of an alleged road traffic offence.

-Section 172 really is a sledgehammer of a piece of legislation.
+Hence, Section 172 really is a sledgehammer of a piece of legislation.
 Most road traffic offences are detected by un-manned devices or without actually stopping and speaking to the driver.

-Nominating either yourself or another as the driver at the time of an alleged offence is not the same as confessing to having committing the offence itself.
+Therefore, nominating either yourself or another as the driver at the time of an alleged offence is not the same as confessing to having committing the offence itself.

-The person nominated is still perfectly entitled to defend the charge itself by either suggesting that they, for example, were not driving without due care and attention or that they were not speeding at the time of the alleged offence.
+Importantly, the person nominated is still perfectly entitled to defend the charge itself by either suggesting that they, for example, were not driving without due care and attention or that they were not speeding at the time of the alleged offence.

 We get lots of enquiries from people who suggest that the request for driver information is against their human rights and the doctrine against self-incrimination.

 S172, sub-section 4, states that you shall not be convicted of failing to provide driver information if you can show that you used reasonable diligence to ascertain who was driving at the time of the incident or offence.

-There is no case law in relation to the definition of what does and does not amount to 'reasonable diligence'.
+Importantly, there is no case law in relation to the definition of what does and does not amount to 'reasonable diligence'.

 In one of our Crown Court cases on Appeal, a Judge said that in his opinion the phrase 'reasonable diligence' simply translated to 'doing your best'.

 Because this is a statutory defence, the burden will be on you to show, on the balance of probabilities (i.e. more likely than not) that you exercised reasonable diligence.

-This is a complicated argument and we can help.
-If you have received a Notice of Intended Prosecution and you are not sure how to respond because you are unable to identify the driver, then contact us before responding to the Police.
+We can help you to defend this complicated argument.
+Have you received a Notice of Intended Prosecution?
+If you are not sure how to respond because you are unable to identify who was driving, then contact us before responding to the Police.

-You shall not be convicted of failure to provide driver information if you can show that it was not 'reasonably practicable' to supply the information within the 28 days allowed.
+You shall not be convicted of failure to provide driver information if you can; Show that it was not 'reasonably practicable' to supply the information within the 28 days allowed.

-In some cases there is a delay in sending out a request has been so long that our clients can no longer remember who the driver was at the time of the alleged offence.
+In some cases there is a delay in sending out a request.
+As a result it's been so long that our clients can no longer remember who was driving at the time of the alleged offence.

-In theory, this is a far easier argument.
+Thus, in theory, this is a far easier argument.
 There is no statutory burden upon a Defendant to prove service.

 Again, if this is your argument/defence then we need to talk to you.
 We can explain the argument in more detail and go through the facts of your case in order to give you more specific advice.

-We will be able to apply any relevant cases to your circumstances if you call us and have a discussion about the specifics of what has happened.
+We will be able to apply any relevant case law to your circumstances.
+Call us and have a discussion about the specifics of what has happened.

-The Prosecution would therefore have to make the Court 90 per cent or more sure that you had the information.
+The Prosecution would therefore have to make the Court 90 percent or more sure that you had the information.

 Again, this is a very strong argument and we have extremely high success rates in defending people using this particular argument.

-The rules for companies accused of not providing a drivers identity are different to those for private vehicles..... please see here for company Section 172 information
+We have separate information covering the rules for companies accused of not providing a drivers identity are different to those for private vehicles..... please see here for company Section 172 information